jakubsob/r-tests-gallery/plumber/README.md

 ## When to use this pattern?

-Use this pattern to a [Plumber](https://www.rplumber.io/) API you own.
+Use this pattern to test a [Plumber](https://www.rplumber.io/) API you own.

 ## How this pattern works?